 Angelenos are no strangers to vegan fare, and celebrities and civilians alike sing the praises of Crossroads.
 Chef and owner Tal Ronnen was named Los Angeles’ Top Vegan Chef by the Huffington Post, and LA Weekly previously named Crossroads the Best Vegan Restaurant in the city.
 The restaurant’s second location is opening in Resorts World Las Vegas, and will feature favorite dishes from the Los Angeles location alongside unique creations exclusive to Las Vegas.

-Left: Artichoke Oysters (with artichoke purée, crispy oyster mushroom, yellow tomato béarnaise, and kelp caviar)
+Its iconic dishes include the Artichoke Oysters with artichoke purée, crispy oyster mushroom, yellow tomato béarnaise, and kelp caviar.

 Ravens was named one of the 10 Best Foodie Resorts in the country by USA Today.
 Much of the tasty food is grown on site, at the Stanford Inn’s California Certified Organic Farm, and a dedication to sustainability and locally sourced ingredients is prevalent in all its beautiful dishes.